Unit 5 - Practice Quiz

 13 In a neural network, what is the role of the 'weight'?

-B. To represent the strength or importance of a connection between neurons
+A. To represent the strength or importance of a connection between neurons

 C. To determine the number of layers

-D. To calculate the accuracy
+D. To store the input data

 14 What is the purpose of an activation function in a neural network?